0xLuks/pyeh/README.md

 # pyEH :snake:

-pyEH is a collection of python scripts for ethical hacking.
+pyEH is a collection of python scripts for ethical hacking that I learned to develop.

 ## Network